A Nodal Immersed Finite Element-Finite Difference Method: Benchmarks

 \subsubsection{Torsion}

 This benchmark is based on a similar test by Bonet \etal~\cite{Bonet2015} and then modified by Vadala-Roth~\etal~\cite{Vadala-Roth2020} for an FSI framework.
 It involves applying torsion to the top face of an elastic beam, while the opposite face is fixed in place; see Figure~\ref{torsion_diag}.
 Zero traction boundary conditions are applied along all other faces.
 The computational domain is $\Omega = [0, L]^3$ with $L = 9\ \text{cm}$.
-The Cartesian grid uses

-cells in each coordinate direction, in which $M$ is the number of elements per edge in the Lagrangian mesh, $9$ is the length of the computational domain, and $6$ is the length of the structure.
+The Cartesian grid uses $N = \mathrm{ceil}\left(M \efac \mfac \cdot \dfrac{9}{6}\right)$ cells in each coordinate direction, in which $M$ is the number of elements per edge in the Lagrangian mesh, $9$ is the length of the computational domain, and $6$ is the length of the structure.
 The time step size is $\Delta t = 0.001 \euleriandx \ s$.
 The structure is an elastic beam with an incompressible modified Mooney-Rivlin material model.

 The torsion is imposed via displacement boundary conditions, and this face is rotated by $\theta_{\text{f}} = 2.5 \pi$.
 The material and numerical parameters are listed in Table~\ref{tb:tt-param}.
 A body damping parameter of $\eta_{\text{B}} = 0.2\cdot(c_1 + c_2) = 3600 \ \frac{\text{g}}{\text{cm}^3\cdot\text{s}}$ was applied on the interior of the structural domain to dampen oscillations as the structure reaches steady state.
 The penalty parameter used to fix the stationary face in place is $\kappa_{\text{S}} = 1.25 \cdot \frac{\Delta x}{\Delta t} \frac{\text{dyn}}{\text{cm}^3}$.
 We gradually apply the traction to the solid boundary linearly in time so that the full load is applied at $T_{\text{l}} = 2.0$ s, and we wait until time $T_\text{f} = 5.0$ s for the structure to reach equilibrium.
 The number of solid DoFs range from $m = 65$ to $m = 12{,}337$.
 Results are presented, only for $\mfac = 1.0$, in Figures \ref{fig:tt_def} and \ref{fig:tt_disp_bs3}.